magomimmo/modern-cljs/README.md

 simple project to demonstrate that all the changes we did are not affecting the `Enfocus` codebase which is still working as expected.

+# [Tutorial 22 - Learn by Contributing (Part 3)][42]

+In [this tutorial][42] we're going to improve `Enfocus` even more, by applying again the separation of concerns principle and by starting to implement few unit tests which follow my personal strategy when unit
+testing: unit test edge cases first.
+In doing that, we'll discover few bugs in the `enfocus` codebase and we even correct them by first interacting with the REPL.

 # License

 Copyright © Mimmo Cosenza, 2012-2013.
 Released under the Eclipse Public